This article may contain links from our affiliate partners. Please read how we make money!

 From here you will be able to identify if the heating element is actually the problem, and the customer service department will advise you on how you can fix this issue and who to speak to.

 Check the Settings

-Finally, we recommend checking the settings of your air fryer to see if this could be the cause of your problem.
-If you have checked everything that we have already looked at, and your air fryer still isn’t heating up then it might be worth choosing a different heating setting to see if that works.
+Finally, I recommend checking the settings of your air fryer to see if this could be the cause of your problem.
+If you have checked everything that I have already looked at, and your air fryer still isn’t heating up then it might be worth choosing a different heating setting to see if that works.